Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

 This program will choose your favorite Erin Hunter authored book series based on your favorite animal.

-This program has been written in Python three and works in Python 3.5 or higher.
+This program has been written in Python 3 and works in Python 3.5 or higher.

 ## Installation and Operation